Paul8043/student-bed/README.md

 After this little detour we return back to the installation of [CadQuery](docs/HowTo-CadQuery.txt).
 The installation is more or less a one-liner!

 Now it is time for a longer coffee-break!

+# Mile-Stone #5: Say Hello

+Whenever a new environment has been set up, it is good practice to check, whether all tools are callable.
+For this purpose we say [hello to python](docs/hello-python.py).
+This is just an one-liner, a simple print-statement.
+We try this first on VS-Code.
+Make sure that the python-extension has been activated, then run the program.
+In the lower panel there is a tab, named Terminal, where you can find "Hello, Python" among some other text.
+Now we do the same thing with CQ-Editor.
+The one-liner appears in the Editior-Panel, but pressing the run-icon does not show any reaction, the console-panel at the bottom remains empty.
+This is unexpected behavior.
+Reading again the Readme.md of CQ-Editor reveals the output does not go to the console-panel, but it appears on the shell-window, from where the cq-editor has been started.
+Not very comfortable, but there is offered a better alternative named log().

+Now we say [hello-to-cadquery](docs/hello-cadquery.py).
+With VS-Code the python-program runs without any complaints, but there is no graphical output.
+This is expected behavior, because nothing is built in the code to show graphics.
+Now we try the same thing with CQ-Editor.
+And oh wonder the model appears on the right upper corner.
+The CQ-Editor can show models without any lines of code.
+This is great.

+But then why writing a section in the Readme.md which explains how to create graphical output, if it works without?
+There you can learn, only 2 functions are in charge with graphical output:

+* show_object()
+* debug()

+Uncomment lines #6 to #9 and see what happens.
+The top-face is colored red, and logger-output appears in the Log-Viewer in the lower-bottom corner.
+Both functions are only needed, if the graphical output has to be customized in some way.
+Now we make the cross-check on VS-Code and we see some dark clouds at the horizon, because it reports several errors.
+VS-Code does not know show_result(), debug() and log().